Course and Program Guidelines

 In addition to supporting documents, applicants may upload up to 4 links to websites, online articles, videos and/or other relevant online data that will inform and provide context for the proposed program.

-- Submitted proposals are reviewed by external panels of reviewers made up of individuals from academia, industry, nonprofits, and content experts from the US and around the world.
+- Submitted proposals are screened internally and reviewed by external panels of reviewers made up of individuals from academia, industry, nonprofits, and content experts from the US and around the world.

 - NCIIA strives to notify applicants of the status of their proposals via email within 90 days of the submission deadline.
 In some cases, NCIIA may ask for additional information and/or clarification after the proposal has been submitted.

-- All applicants and PIs will receive notification via email as to whether or not their proposal has been selelcted for funding.
-In most cases, proposals are either funded or rejected.
-If your proposal is rejected, detailed reviewer comments are not shared in writing but applicants may contact NCIIA if they are interested in hearing a summary of reviewer feedback.
+- All applicants and PIs will receive notification via email as to whether or not their proposal has been selected for funding.
+If your proposal is not accepted, detailed reviewer comments are not shared in writing but applicants may schedule a call with NCIIA to receive a verbal summary of reviewer feedback.

 - Occasionally, reviewers invite a team to resubmit their proposal in a future cycle for re-consideration, after certain concerns or questions are addressed.
 Applicants invited by reviewers to resubmit should contact NCIIA to discuss the reviewer feedback in detail and make sure they understand the questions and concerns raised.
 Resubmitted proposals must specify how previous concerns have been addressed.
-We strongly suggest teams resubmitting clearly mark a section of the narrative "Addressing Previous Reviewer Concerns."
+Resubmissions should clearly mark a section of the narrative "Addressing Previous Reviewer Concerns."

 - Funds are awarded to US-based colleges and universities.

-- The Principal Investigator will receive a formal notification letter and approved budget.
+- The Principal Investigator will receive a notification letter and approved budget via email.

-- NCIIA will send an award letter contract for signature to the Administrative Contact identified by the team.
+- NCIIA will send an award letter agreement for signature to the Administrative Contact identified in the proposal.
 Once this award letter is signed and returned to NCIIA, funds can be disbursed.

 Reporting requirements will be outlined in the award letter.
-Principal Investigators for NCIIA grants are responsible for reporting on grant activities within a specified timeframe, and are prompted via email (usually once each year) to complete reports online.
+Principal Investigators for NCIIA grants are prompted via email (usually once each year) to complete reports online.
 Failure to submit reports may jeopardize your institution’s eligibility for future grants and pending payments.
 If you receive a grant, reporting deadlines will be detailed in your award letter.
 Click here to preview sample interim and final reports.

 - About NCIIA